THE TIKKUN PATH™ MANIFESTO

 Over the next decades, I trained and practiced across worlds that almost never meet:

-Thousands of patient encounters in clinical medicine and rehabilitation
+Thousands of patient encounters in clinical medicine, pain, and rehabilitation

 Osteopathy, where I learned to “listen for the health,” not just hunt pathology